 Each monthly pre-recorded training includes:

-University of New Hampshire CEUs (free): Each pre-recorded presentation is eligible for 1 contact hour/0.1 UNH CEU per training & and additional 1 contact hour/0.1 UNH CEU for attending the Live Q&A with Presenters.
+University of New Hampshire CEUs (included): Each pre-recorded presentation is eligible for 1 contact hour/0.1 UNH CEU per training & an additional 1 contact hour/0.1 UNH CEU for attending the Live Q&A with Presenters.

 Review Guide: Offers group discussion prompts and multiple-choice questions to check understanding of the training material.
 Additional resources (websites, handouts, research article citations) that can be used to further explore the presentation topic are also included when relevant.

 Invitation to a one-hour LIVE Q&A (Zoom) with presenter: A live, 1-hour Q&A session featuring that month’s presenter.
-Sessions are facilitated by a National Center for START Services team member and driven by participant questions.
-Q&A sessions are held on the 3rd Friday of the month, running from 1:00 – 2:00 pm ET/10:00 – 11:00am PT.
+Sessions are facilitated by a NCSS team member and driven by participant questions.
+Q&A sessions are held on the third Friday of the month, running from 1:00 – 2:00 pm ET/10:00 – 11:00am PT.

 Who is the intended audience?